About the Club

 Heart of Kent Hospice (Registered Charity No. 298164)

 Macmillan Cancer Support (Registered Charity No. 261017)

 Air Ambulance Kent Surrey Sussex (Registered Charity No. 1021367)

 Diabetes Research and Wellness Foundation (Registered charity No. 1070607)

 Trottiscliffe Community Farm

 The club provides new and used balls tennis for members.
 New balls are provided for league matches and club organised squads and other events.
 Used balls are available in the clubhouse for general use and practice etc. Once the used tennis balls are no longer suitable for general use they are recycled.
 We use ‘Recycaball’ to dispose of our old tennis balls to various charitable organisations, this helps ensure that tennis at Trottiscliffe becomes a greener and more eco-friendly sport.

-Recycaball packages up used ball from various tennis clubs and distributes these to children’s charities in both the
+‘Recycaball’ packages used balls from various tennis clubs and distributes these to children’s charities in both the

 UK and internationally.
-Low pressure balls typically go to retirement/nursing homes for use as physiotherapy aids.
-Balls are also donated to the police and armed forces dogs and animal shelters as our four legged friend also like to have fun!
-Cash donations are also made by Recycaball to various charities including: Make A Wish, Water Aid, Cancer Research UK, The British Heart Foundation, The Alzheimer’s Society, The National Autistic Society & Help For Her.
+Low-pressure balls typically go to retirement/nursing homes for use as physiotherapy aids.
+Balls are also donated to the police and armed forces dogs and animal shelters as our four-legged friends also like to have fun!
+Cash donations are also made by Recycaball to various charities including Make A Wish, Water Aid, Cancer Research UK, The British Heart Foundation, The Alzheimer’s Society, The National Autistic Society & Help For Her.